chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 - Reviewed customer cloud network topologies
 - Created AWS security labs for bootcamps, summits, and loft events.
-- I helped customers move away from network perimeter controls toward cloud-native solutions
-- I helped customers understand risks and appropriate controls to secure their data at rest and in transit

 **Senior Professional Services Consultant**,
 Amazon Web Services, New York, NY, July 2013 to April 2016.

 I helped large enterprises migrate to AWS and integrate Amazon\'s web services with their existing on-premises systems.
 I championed repeatable, secure deployment of infrastructure and applications through CI/CD and configuration management.

-- Built a pipeline for hardening RHEL7 Amazon Machine Images for PCI compliance in Elastic Beanstalk (Packer, Puppet, and CloudFormation with custom Python code)
+- Images for PCI compliance in Elastic Beanstalk (Packer, Puppet, and CloudFormation with custom Python code)
-- Cnstructed a CI/CD pipeline for deploying AWS IAM Roles and Policies for delegation of duties requirements (CodeCommit, CodePipeline, Ansible, and CloudFormation)
+- Constructed a CI/CD pipeline for deploying AWS IAM Roles and Policies for delegation of duties requirements (CodeCommit, CodePipeline, Ansible, and CloudFormation)

-**Web Security Manager,**
-Federal Reserve/HP, Herndon, VA, January 2013 to July 2013.

-**SiteMinder/DataPower Subject Matter Expert (Consultant),**
-Federal Reserve/HP, Herndon, VA, Feb.
-2006 to January 2013.

-**Senior Support Engineer**, **Premier Services,**
-CA, Framingham, MA, Nov.
-2002 to Feb.
-2006.

-**Professional Services Consultant**,
-Netegrity, Waltham, MA, December 2000 to May 2002.

-**Web Analyst**,
-E.W.
-Scripps Co., Cincinnati, OH, May 1999 to November 2000.

 EDUCATION
 ---------